 The effective cost per mille (eCPM) is the amount earned per 1,000 ad requests.
 This measurement can be used to show how valuable certain ad formats, audiences, and other key performance indicators are.

 Video ads generate significantly higher eCPMs than banner ads and also offer a fair amount of flexibility.
 Advertisers around the world are funneling more money into video ads, as viewers are engaged and spending an increasing amount of time watching videos on mobile devices.
-Global video ad spending was $30 billion in 2018 — growing 27.5% from the year before.
+US video ad spending reached almost $32 billion alone in 2019 — growing 35% from the year before.
 Most of that spend was for mobile devices.
 While video ads might not make sense for every type of app, the numbers show that offering video ad spaces to advertisers is a great way to generate more revenue per user.

 A survey of app publishers around the world asked what their most successful monetization method was.
 The clear winner was rewarded video with 75% of the results.
 This ad format makes a lot of sense for monetizing games.
 Players are gifted an extra life, bonus item, or hint for watching a rewarded video ad.
 Everyone wins with this format.
 The players are happy for the reward, the advertisers are satisfied to reach an engaged viewer, and the app publishers are thrilled with the high earning potential.